cabforum/netsec/docs/NSR.md

 ###### 2.2.1.2

-The CA MUST NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
+The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
+When group accounts or shared role credentials are used, the CA MUST implement compensating controls, such as strict access control and auditing of system access.

 ###### 2.2.1.3